Detailed Guide forHotel, Motel, and Resort Desk Clerks in San Diego County

 Employment of Hotel and Motel Desk Clerks should benefit from a shift away from long vacations and toward shorter, more frequent trips.
 This may also boost demand for Hotel Desk Clerks.
 While many lower budget and extended-stay establishments are being built to cater to families and the leisure traveler, many new luxury and resort accommodations also are opening to serve the upscale client.
 With the increased number of units requiring staff, employment opportunities for Desk Clerks should be good.
 Growth of Hotel Desk Clerk jobs will be moderated by technology as automated check-in and check-out procedures reduce the backlog of guests waiting for desk service.
 Nevertheless, the front desk remains the first point of contact for guests at most lodging establishments, and most will continue to have Desk Clerks on duty.

 Employment of Desk Clerks, like many occupations, is sensitive to fluctuations in the economy.
 During recessions, vacation and business travel declines, and hotels and motels need fewer Desk Clerks.
 Similarly, employment is affected by special events, convention business, and seasonal fluctuations.

 Projections of Employment

 In California, the number of Hotel, Motel, and Resort Desk Clerks is expected to grow slower than average growth rate for all occupations.
 Jobs for Hotel, Motel, and Resort Desk Clerks are expected to increase by 9.5 percent, or 2,300 jobs between 2014 and 2024.

-In San Diego County, the number of Hotel, Motel, and Resort Desk Clerks is expected to grow faster than average growth rate for all occupations.
-Jobs for Hotel, Motel, and Resort Desk Clerks are expected to increase by 24.1 percent, or 700 jobs between 2012 and 2022.
+In San Diego County, the number of Hotel, Motel, and Resort Desk Clerks is expected to grow slower than average growth rate for all occupations.
+Jobs for Hotel, Motel, and Resort Desk Clerks are expected to increase by 12.5 percent, or 310 jobs between 2014 and 2024.